vCodesItAll/bootcamp-blog/index.md

 AHA moment:

  - Open up all projects first.
 I did the sum kata before the range kata and I think it would have been more helpful to reverse that order.
 With the Freecodecamp I make sure to look at the order of the assigned courses before starting.

+**Wednesday 9/13/23**

+Last 24:

+- I completed the object oriented programming course on Freecodecamp.

+- I reviewed the objectives of the alarm clock project, created my workspace with the appropriate files, and began writing my pseudocode.

+Next 24:

+- I will finish my project so it will be ready in time for code freeze.